AnasMohammad4321/Blogs-ROR/README.md

 1. Clone the repository.
 2. Install the dependencies.
-3. Set up the database.
 4. Start the server.

 ## Usage

-- Sign up for an account to create your own articles and interact with the community.
+- Create your own articles and interact with the community.
 - Browse existing articles on the homepage.
 - Leave comments on articles to share your thoughts and engage in discussions.
 - Edit or delete your own articles as needed.